-Since its inception, Lemhi Ventures has successfully exited eight portfolio companies.
+Since its inception, Lemhi Ventures has exited its investment in ten portfolio companies.

 In January 2010, DNA Direct was acquired by Medco Health Solutions, Inc. DNA Direct tracked evidence-based, peer-reviewed literature to validate the clinical utility and medical actionability of new genetics tests.
 With this information, the company pioneered the delivery of online genetics information to individuals.